 Microwaves may not reach the center of a roast.
-The heat spreads to the center from the outer, cooked areas just as in regular oven cooking.
-This is one of the reasons for letting some foods (for example, roasts or baked potatoes) stand for a while after cooking, or for stirring some foods during the cooking time.
+The heat around the outside is what cooks the roast all the way through.
+This is one of the reasons for letting some foods (roasts, baked potatoes) stand for a while after cooking, or for stirring some foods during the cooking time.